sukykaur/AzureGDPR/PaaSWebAppOverview.md

 [Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/) helps users track performance, maintain security, and identify trends by enabling organizations to audit, create alerts, and archive data, including tracking API calls in customers' Azure resources.

 **Application Insights**
-[Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/) is an extensible Application Performance Management (APM) service for web developers building and managing apps on multiple platforms.
-Organizations can learn how to detect & diagnose issues and understand usage for web apps and services using quickstarts, tutorials, and reference documentation.
+[Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview) is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
+Use it to monitor your live web application.
+It detects performance anomalies.
+It includes powerful analytics tools to help you diagnose issues and to understand what users actually do with your app.
+It's designed to help you continuously improve performance and usability.

-### Automation
-**App Service Environment v2**
-The [Azure App Service Environment](https://docs.microsoft.com/en-us/azure/app-service/environment/intro) is an Azure App Service feature that provides a fully isolated and dedicated environment for securely running App Service apps at high scale.
-This capability can host your web apps, mobile apps, API apps, and functions.

-Azure App Service is a managed service for deploying web apps.
-The Contoso Webstore application is deployed as an App Service Web App.

-Azure App Service Environment (ASE v2) is an App Service feature that provides a fully isolated and dedicated environment for securely running App Service apps at high scale. it is a Premium service plan used by this foundational architecture to enable PCI DSS compliance.

-ASEs are isolated to running only a single customer's applications, and are always deployed into a virtual network.
-Customers have fine-grained control over both inbound and outbound application network traffic, and applications can establish high-speed secure connections over virtual networks to on-premises corporate resources.

-Use of ASEs for this architecture allowed for the following controls/configurations:

-Host inside a secured Virtual Network and Network security rules ASE configured with Self-signed ILB certificate for HTTPS communication Internal Load Balancing mode (mode 3)
-Disable TLS 1.0 - a TLS protocol which is deprecated from a PCI DSS standpoint Change TLS Cipher
-Control inbound traffic N/W ports
-WAF – Restrict Data
-Allow SQL Database traffic

-**Azure Web App**
-[Azure Web Apps](https://docs.microsoft.com/en-us/azure/app-service/) enables you to build and host web applications in the programming language of your choice without managing infrastructure.
-It offers auto-scaling and high availability, supports both Windows and Linux, and enables automated deployments from GitHub, Visual Studio Team Services, or any Git repo.

-**Azure Resource Manager**
-[Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview) enables you to work with the resources in your solution as a group.
-You can deploy, update, or delete all the resources for your solution in a single, coordinated operation.
-You use a template for deployment and that template can work for different environments such as testing, staging, and production.
-Resource Manager provides security, auditing, and tagging features to help you manage your resources after deployment.

-**Azure Automation**
-[Azure Automation](https://docs.microsoft.com/en-us/azure/automation/automation-intro) delivers a cloud-based automation and configuration service that provides consistent management across your Azure and non-Azure environments.
-It consists of process automation, update management, and configuration features.
-Azure Automation provides complete control during deployment, operations, and decommissioning of workloads and resources.

 ## Threat Model

-The data flow diagram (DFD) for this reference architecture is available for [download](https://aka.ms/____) or can be found below.
+The data flow diagram (DFD) for this reference architecture is available for [download](https://aka.ms/gdprPaaSWebAppdfd) or can be found below.
 This model can help customers understand the points of potential risk in the system infrastructure when making modifications.

 ![alt text](?raw=true)

 ## Compliance Documentation
 The [Azure Security and Compliance Blueprint – GDPR Customer Responsibility Matrix](https://aka.ms/gdprCRM) lists controller and processor responsibilities for all GDPR articles.
 Please note that for Azure services, a customer is usually the controller and Microsoft acts as the processor.

-The [Azure Security and Compliance Blueprint - GDPR Data Warehouse Implementation Matrix](https://aka.ms/gdprDW) provides information on which GDPR articles are addressed by the data warehouse architecture, including detailed descriptions of how the implementation meets the requirements of each covered article.
+The [Azure Security and Compliance Blueprint - GDPR Data Warehouse Implementation Matrix](https://aka.ms/gdprPaaSWebApp) provides information on which GDPR articles are addressed by the data warehouse architecture, including detailed descriptions of how the implementation meets the requirements of each covered article.

 ## Guidance and Recommendations